jsp8680/TechSolutions-Website/README.md

 npm init or npm init -y

-So in this case npm init should be the command used.
+So in this case npm init -y should be the command used.

 Then you have to install the dependencies

 You can use this to install dependencies:

  npm install @sendgrid/mail bcrypt body-parser cookie-parser ejs express jsonwebtoken mongodb mongoose session validator

 Then you have to run the program with the following command: